Answers To Your Family Law Questions

 What happens to my property?

-In both Colorado and Wyoming, courts divide marital property equitably.
+In both Colorado, courts divide marital property equitably.
 This means that it is divided “fairly” between the parties.
 Any property that was accumulated during the marriage could potentially be subject to division.
 We will happily review your case to tell you more about how the property division process could impact your situation.

 Do I really need an attorney?